Seneca-ICTOER/OPS245-C7/README.md

-# Welcome to the OPS245 OER Repository
+# Welcome to the OPS245 OER Repository - CentOS Version

 ## Introduction